adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 This shared struggle forged a bond of unity and interdependence between the three species, leading to the formation of the Terran Accord.
 They pooled their knowledge, skills, and resources, creating a synergistic society that thrived in the post-apocalyptic world.

 The Terran Accord’s dominion over Materia lasted for centuries, a golden age of peace and prosperity.
-They established sprawling cities, cultivated vast farmlands, and developed intricate trade networks.
+They established sprawling [[Cities]], cultivated vast farmlands, and developed intricate trade networks.
 They constructed magnificent temples dedicated to the deities of earth, darkness, and animals

 , reflecting their deep connection to the natural world.
 Their shamans mastered the art of primal magic, drawing upon the power of nature to heal, to protect, and to guide their people.